kwdiggs/smartdel/README.md

 Created for COMP 4262-001 at the University of Memphis<br>
 Instructor: Dr. Zhou Lu <br>
 Project by Dr. Zhuo Lu <br>
-Code by Keenan Diggs 2014
+Code by Keenan Diggs, 2014
+Documentation by Keenan Diggs, 2014

 <h2>Description</h2>
 *This bash script should be placed in user's bin folder for global execution.* <br>